 WELCOME TO HORSE HAVEN MONTANA

 The first step in our adoption process is the Adoption Application.
 It is not a guarantee of adoption, but a key part learning about you and working to make the perfect match.
-Our goal is to ensure the right fit between an adoptable horse or mule animal and the person interested in adoption.
-The adoption application helps us get to know you and to match your interests, abilities, and equine set-up with the best possible horse or other equine.
-The adoption process follows what we believe are “best practices” and in the best interests of the the animal and potential adopter.
+Our goal is to ensure the right fit between adoptable h animal and the person seeking to adopt.
+The application helps us get to know you and to match your interests, abilities, and equine housing set-up with the best possible horse or mule.
+The adoption process follows what we believe are “best practices” and in the best interests of the animal and potential adopter.